-Epicor is a mid-tier industry-specific ERP system targeted at mid-size and large businesses.
+Epicor is a mid-tier Industry – Specific ERP System targeted at mid-size and large businesses.
 It has been Positioned as a Visionary in the Gartner Magic Quadrant for Cloud ERP for Product-Centric Midsize Enterprises.
-Additionally, Epicor received the highest score in the ERP Functionality use case in Gartner’s Critical Capabilities report for Cloud ERP for Product-Centric Midsize Enterprises and Panorama Consulting ERP report identifies it as the top performer in the midmarket.
+Additionally, Epicor received the highest score in the ERP Functionality use case in Gartner’s Critical Capabilities Report for Cloud ERP for Product-Centric Midsize Enterprises and Panorama Consulting ERP report identifies it as the top performer in the midmarket.

-Epicor ERP has top-notch features that enable businesses to streamline their business processes and scale as the business grows.
+Epicor Cloud ERP Solutions has top-notch features that enable businesses to streamline their business processes and scale as the business grows.
 With flexible deployment options including on-premise, hosted, and cloud, and embracing the latest technologies like AI, IoT, Big Data, and Business Intelligence, it is a highly evolved ERP system allowing businesses to keep pace with the digital revolution today.

-Epicor ERP is a complete end to end solution that helps to manage every part of your business with its various modules including financials, planning, HR, CRM, supply chain, logistics, sales, risk management, asset management, etc.
+Epicor Manufacturing ERP Software is a complete end to end solution that helps to manage every part of your business with its various modules including financials, planning, HR, CRM, supply chain, logistics, sales, risk management, asset management, etc.

 Pros and Cons of Epicor

 - Has strong industry-specific functionalities including ERP for Manufacturing Industry, ERP for Construction & EPC Industry, ERP for Interior Design, ERP for Distribution Industry, Retail, Hospitality, etc.